offenesdresden/annotieren/README.md

 # TODO

 * Frontend:
+  * paper_view: rm agenda_items files that are in paper
   * annotate_bar visibility
   * annotation: rename file to fileId, fileref to file?
   * paper_view: fix speaker in record